mdpatrick/pmid-citation-plus/readme.txt

 Release

 == Changelog ==

+= 1.0.7 =
+* Added a new settings page.
+* Added contact form to get in touch with me (the author).
+* Added ability to toggle abtract tooltips on/off.
+* Added ability to set length of abstract in tooltip.
+* Added ability to append "Open with Read" link to bibliographic entries.
+* Add target="_blank" (open in new window) to links in bibliography.
+This can be toggled in new settings page.
+* Added a nag notice to remind you guys to rate the plugin.

 = 1.0.6 =
 * Tooltips fixed, now shows part of abstract when hovering an entry in the bibliography.